ENCCS/julia-for-hpc/content/motivation.rst

 to be provided.  **Programmer productivity** is thus higher in interpreted languages, but compiled languages can perform **faster by orders of magnitude** because the compiler can perform optimizations during the translation to assembly.
+This is also known as the two-language problem.

 In many ways **Julia looks like an interpreted language**, and mostly behaves like one.
-But before each function is executed it will compile it "just in time".
+But before each function is executed, the Julia engine Low-Level Virtual Machine (LLVM) will compile it "just in time" (JIT).
 More on that later.
 Thus you get the flexibility of an interpreted language and the execution speed of the compiled language at the cost of waiting a bit longer for the first execution of any function.